exaFLOPsDenny/ESM3081/my_note/lec5-1.md

 <details>
 <summary> Advantage using kernel</summary>
-As compuation only require inner product, by defining k (kernel) without knowing what function φ which is replacing attributes into features.
+As compuation only require inner product, defining k (kernel) without knowing what function φ which is replacing attributes into features makes us handle non-linear dataset.
 But not all functions can be kernels.
 </details>